valerino/dotfiles/README.md

 # symlink customizations and change them accordingly to suit your needs/os/env
 ln -s /path/to/this_repo/.linux_customize_zshrc ~/.linux_customize_zshrc
 ln -s /path/to/this_repo/.macos_customize_zshrc ~/.macos_customize_zshrc

+# this is only for developing AOSP on linux, zsh will spawn bash
+ln -s /path/to/this_repo/.linux_customize_bashrc ~/.linux_customize_bashrc
 ~~~

 * accept zplug prompts to install plugins